codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

           myCondition: workflow.result == 'failure'
 {% endhighlight %}

-As an another example we have a special that will send an email if the pipeline succeeds or if load tests fail:
+As an another example we have a special step that will send an email if the pipeline succeeds or if load tests fail:

 {% highlight yaml %}
 my_email_step: